reachingisaskill/regolith/README.md

 ## Architecture Improvements
 - Implement a (doubly) linked list class to allow fast deletion and linear iteration for things like projectiles with timed lives.
 - Implement a "story" class.
 A state machine that organises the order in which scenes are loaded.
+- Need a new data structure to handle objects with timed life and objects that appear after the scene has already loaded.
+I'm thinking a DrawableFactory class...

 ## Portability
 - Move all SDL include statements into the Defitions file and wrap them with #if-#else statements to select for operating system